cslegany-synerinsoft/aitrios-sample-application-check-data-tool-ts/README.md

     > * Specify registered application secret for client_secret
     > * Specify registered application client ID for client_id

-    See the [Portal user manual](https://developer.aitrios.sony-semicon.com/file/download/portal-user-manual) for details.
+    Refer to the [Portal user manual](https://developer.aitrios.sony-semicon.com/documents/portal-user-manual) for details.
-2. Specify the same address where this application is hosted in the config file.
+2. Specify the same address where this application is hosted in the config file.If the environment is codespaces, the url on codespaces must be specified.  (e.g., `https://user-name-container-name-xxxxxxxxx-3000.preview.app.github.dev`)
     `src/config/backendConfig.ts`
      ```
      const baseURL = 'http://localhost:3000'    // Default address, when starting this app locally